Adaptive Cost-Efficient Evaluation for Reliable Patent Claim Generation: Introduction

-To mitigate these reliability concerns, checklist-based evaluations offer a transparent alternative by decomposing complex legal validity criteria into granular verification items, thereby ensuring the interpretability needed in legal review~\citep{ribeiro2020checklist, lee2024checkeval, pereira2024checkeval}.
+To mitigate the rigidity-resource dilemma, checklist-based evaluations offer a transparent alternative by decomposing complex legal validity criteria into granular verification items, thereby ensuring the interpretability needed in legal review~\citep{ribeiro2020checklist, lee2024checkeval}.
 However, current implementations typically enforce a static level of scrutiny across all instances, regardless of their difficulty.
-This indiscriminate application creates a scalability bottleneck, as unambiguous claims consume the same computational resources as complex borderline cases.
-To transcend this rigidity-resource dilemma, an adaptive mechanism is needed that intelligently modulates the depth of reasoning, reserving exhaustive checklist verification for cases exhibiting high intrinsic uncertainty.
+This introduces a redundant computational burden, as unambiguous claims consume the same resources as complex borderline cases.
+Consequently, an adaptive mechanism is needed that intelligently modulates the depth of reasoning, reserving exhaustive checklist verification for cases exhibiting high intrinsic uncertainty.

-To bridge this gap, we propose the \textbf{A}daptive \textbf{C}ost-efficient \textbf{E}valuation (ACE) framework\footnote{The ACE-40k dataset and implementation code will be publicly released upon acceptance.}.
+To bridge this gap, we propose the \textbf{A}daptive \textbf{C}ost-efficient (patent) \textbf{E}valuation (ACE) framework.
 The key insight is that the predictive entropy of a lightweight encoder can effectively identify which claims require expensive LLM verification.
-At its core, ACE implements a dynamic inference strategy that decouples reasoning depth from evaluation cost.
-Instead of relying on a static classification pipeline, we engineer a fine-tuned PatentBERT-based encoder to function as an uncertainty-aware gatekeeper.
-Crucially, predictive entropy serves as a runtime trigger: by quantifying the uncertainty of the encoder's global validity prediction, it provides an effective routing signal, allowing ACE to escalate only ambiguous cases to an LLM evaluator instruction-tuned for legal reasoning.
-The evaluator then executes a Chain of Patent Thought (CoPT) protocol, performing structured statutory mapping to support rigorous validation under patent-law requirements.
-By combining efficient screening with selective, deep verification, ACE provides a scalable validation framework tailored to the rigorous demands of the patent domain.
+ACE engineers a fine-tuned PatentBERT-based encoder as an uncertainty-aware gatekeeper whose predictive entropy serves as a runtime routing signal, escalating only high-uncertainty claims to an expert LLM instruction-tuned for legal reasoning.
+The expert then executes a Chain of Patent Thought (CoPT) protocol, performing structured statutory mapping to produce legally grounded verdicts.
+By combining efficient screening with selective deep verification, ACE decouples reasoning depth from evaluation cost.

-Our contributions are summarized as follows: \begin{itemize} \item \textbf{System-Level Innovation:} We propose ACE, an entropy-driven hybrid framework that achieves an efficient balance between reliability and cost, reducing operational costs by 78\% while achieving the best F1 among the evaluated methods.
+Our contributions are summarized as follows: \begin{itemize} \item \textbf{System-Level Innovation:} ACE as an entropy-driven hybrid framework decouples reasoning depth from evaluation cost, surpassing competitive baselines including a 70B-parameter LLM while reducing operational costs and inference time by 78\%.